kubernetes/minikube/site/content/en/docs/drivers/hyperkit.md

 ### hyperkit installation
 The version of correct Hyperkit not being in the path could cause issues in starting minikube.
-Try upgrading hyperkit and ensure the upgraded version is in the path, could solve the problem.
+Try upgrading hyperkit and ensure the upgraded version is in the path.

 The latest version of hyperkit could be found [here](https://github.com/moby/hyperkit/releases).

 You can check your current version by: